dmitriy-kiriyenko/morgan/README.md

 bundle exec knife ssh "role:base" -x deploy "sudo chef-client"
 ```

-There is a handy rake task `rake deploy` which uploads cookbooks, updates roles and runs `chef-client`
+There is a handy rake task `rake deploy:all` which uploads cookbooks, updates roles and runs `chef-client`

 ## Bundled roles